Written by 7:31 pm Blog, Investment Loss Recovery

 Liquidity Issues and Risk Warnings

-Last year, the company revised its liquidity strategy.
-It changed its position from pursuing a liquidity event upon completion of the offering to stating it “may, but is not obligated to,” pursue a liquidity event for shareholders.
+The company revised its liquidity strategy, changing its position from pursuing a liquidity event upon completion of the offering to stating it “may, but is not obligated to,” pursue a liquidity event for shareholders.

 The fund discloses multiple pages of risk factors, warning that: